michael2012z/BitBible/markdown/JPS/files/Gen.md

 19. And Isaac's servants digged in the valley, and found there a well of living water.

 20. And the herdmen of Gerar strove with Isaac's herdmen, saying: 'The water is ours.'
-And he called the name of the well Esek;That is, Contention. because they contended with him.
+And he called the name of the well Esek;

 21. And they digged another well, and they strove for that also.
-And he called the name of it Sitnah.That is, Enmity.
+And he called the name of it Sitnah.

 22. And he removed from thence, and digged another well; and for that they strove not.
-And he called the name of it Rehoboth;That is, Room. and he said: 'For now HaShem hath made room for us, and we shall be fruitful in the land.'
+And he called the name of it Rehoboth;

 23. And he went up from thence to Beer-sheba.